improbable-research/keanu/docs/doc_templates/save-and-load.md

 JSON should be used where a user wants to be able to manually view/search/edit the stored model.

-Dot is useful when a user wishes to use existing graph visualisation tooling to inspect the underlying graph of the model.
+Dot is useful when a user wishes to use existing graph visualization tooling to inspect the underlying graph of the model.

 ### Saving Examples